mohandeepak99/Hotel_Reservation/README.md

 ## Development server

-Run `ng serve` for a dev_server.
+Run the  `ng serve` for a dev_server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding